findkit/findkit/packages/docs/docs/ui/api/index.md

 [`relevancyBoost`](/ui/api/groups#relevancyBoost), which is multiplied with the result relevancy

-Also supports custom sort functions.
+Also supports custom sort function which receives <Api page="ui.GroupResults" >GroupResults</Api> objects as the arguments.

 <Api page="ui.findkituioptions.groupOrder" />